Socket Emitting

 In this example, sendMessage is a pre-defined emitter request.
 You can learn more about creating them in the

 sockets guide.
-The emit function takes the data payload as its first argument and an
+The emit function takes an options object with a payload property.

 You've mastered emitting socket events from your React application!